Antioch College: Accreditation

 Antioch College held continuous accreditation from 1927 through the late 1970s as the undergraduate college of Antioch University.
 Accreditation remained with Antioch University when it closed the college in 2008.
 Following Antioch College's reopening and separation from the university, it underwent a multi-year, multi-phase process seeking to gain accreditation as an independent institution.
 While the college sought accreditation, Antioch College was authorized by the Ohio Board of Regents to offer Bachelor of Arts and Bachelor of Science degrees.
 On June 30, 2016, the Higher Learning Commission ("HLC") granted Antioch College accreditation, with the school's next Comprehensive Evaluation scheduled for October 5, 2020.
 That 2020 evaluation resulted in the letter of March 12, 2021, in which the HLC notified Antioch that it was continuing the accreditation of the college, but subject to the provision of interim reports in 2022 and 2023 on various topics, including a plan to eventually recruit sufficient numbers of faculty to drive and manage effectual faculty evaluation and faculty development processes, and establishment of measurement metrics for Antioch's strategic plans, goals and objectives by using measurable Key Performance Indicators.
-The next regularly-scheduled Reaffirmation of Accreditation will be in the 2025-26 timeframe.
+The next regularly scheduled Reaffirmation of Accreditation will be in the 2025–26 timeframe.

 Full-tuition fellowships

-Every student admitted between fall 2011 through fall 2014 (the graduating classes of 2015-2018) received the Horace Mann Fellowship, which covered the full cost of tuition for four years.
+Every student admitted between fall 2011 through fall 2014 (the graduating classes of 2015–2018) received the Horace Mann Fellowship, which covered the full cost of tuition for four years.

 Rankings and recognition

 The Huffington Post in 2010 recognized Antioch College on its list of "Top Non-Traditional Colleges" alongside Brown University, the New School, and Wesleyan University, among others.

 Antioch has been regularly included in the guidebook Colleges That Change Lives which declared in the 2006 edition that "there is no college or university in the country that makes a more profound difference in a young person's life or that creates more effective adults."

 During her remarks to the college in 2004, alumna Coretta Scott King stated that "Antioch students learn that it's not enough to have a great career, material wealth and a fulfilling family life.
 We are also called to serve, to share, to give and to do what we can to lift up the lives of others.
 No other college emphasizes this challenge so strongly.
 That's what makes Antioch so special."

+In Fall 2023, Antioch was ranked #100 Top National Liberal Arts College by U.S. News & World Report-- the highest rank since 1991 and after being unranked since reopening-- but fell to #165 in the 2025 edition, and was in the #183-201 category by the 2026 edition.